GeneralIris/Shopee-Review-Detection/README.md

 16GB 3600mhz
 2 SSD and 3 HDDs (Project on SSD)

-*Pssspssss
+# Games I like ;0
-*I love playing Horizon Zero Dawn, Ori and Metal HellSinger download them and enjoy them ;)
+Horizon Zero Dawn, Ori and Metal HellSinger